weavery/sworn/README.md

 The previous writes out the JavaScript program to standard output, which is helpful during development and debugging.

-However, you can alternatively specify an output file name in the usual way:
+However, you can alternatively specify an output file name in the usual way, with the target type inferred from the output file extension:

 ```bash
 sworn -o counter.js counter.clar